 Goodwill represents the excess of the aggregate purchase price paid over the fair value of the net assets acquired in our business combinations.
 Goodwill is not amortized and is tested for impairment at least annually or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Events or changes in circumstances that could trigger an impairment review include a significant adverse change in business climate, an adverse action or assessment by a regulator, unanticipated competition, a loss of key personnel, significant changes in the manner of our use of the acquired assets or the strategy for our overall business, significant negative industry or economic trends, or significant underperformance relative to expected historical or projected future results of operations.
-The Company has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying value, including goodwill.
-If, after assessing the totality of events or circumstances, the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, additional impairment testing is not required.
+The Company has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, additional impairment testing is not required.
 However, if the Company concludes otherwise, the Company is required to perform the first step of a two-step impairment test.
 Alternatively, the Company may elect to proceed directly to the first step of the two-step impairment test and bypass the qualitative assessment.
 The first step of the impairment test involves comparing the estimated fair value of a reporting unit with its book value, including goodwill.
 If the estimated fair value exceeds book value, goodwill is considered not to be impaired and no additional steps are necessary.
 If, however, the fair value of the reporting unit is less than book value, the carrying amount of the goodwill is compared to its implied fair value.
-The estimate o unrecognized intangible assets.
-If the carrying amount of goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to the excess.
+The estimate of implied fair value of that goodwill, an impairment loss is recognized in an amount equal to the excess.
 The Company tests for goodwill impairment annually on November 30.